Numigi/odoo-base-addons/admin_light_base/README.rst

 Functionalities are added on an `ad hoc` basis, based on the trainings completed by the client.
 Each functionnality is added by a specific user group.

+The section `Safe Administartion` requires developper mode to be displayed.

 .. image:: static/description/user_form.png

 Sequences